jquery-archive/jquery-mobile/README.md

 Another alternative is XAMPP (Mac, Windows).
 You need to actually modify Apache's httpd.conf to point to your checkout:
 [Instructions](http://www.apachefriends.org/en/xampp.html)

-You need the following Apache module loaded:
+You need the following Apache modules loaded:

 * Rewrite (mod\_rewrite.so)
 * Expire (mod\_expires.so)